ACS Award For Creative Work In Fluorine Chemistry

-"The original uses of fluorous chemistry in small-molecule synthesis and separation have expanded dramatically in recent years to biomolecule synthesis, natural products isolation, proteomics, microarrays, and others," Curran says.
-Because of this expansion, he has been able to commercialize his discoveries in fluorous chemistry: In 2000, he started a company called Fluorous Technologies, which provides tags, scavengers, reagents, and custom compounds and services.
+Another colleague, Gary J. Schrobilgen, a chemistry professor at McMaster University, in Hamilton, Ontario, says Selig's accomplishments are all the more impressive because his research group at Hebrew University was always relatively small.
+Schrobilgen calls Selig "not only the real chemical thinker behind the first synthesis of XeF4 but a guiding chemical mind" behind much of the other fluorine work that came out of Argonne in the late 1950s and early 1960s.

-Curran is an ISI Highly Cited Researcher, among the top 100 in chemistry, and holds many awards, including the 2000 ACS Award for Creative Work in Synthetic Organic Chemistry and the 1998 Janssen Prize for Creativity in Organic Synthesis.
-He has published 358 articles, has 29 patents and dozens more pending, cowrote the book "Stereochemistry of Radical Reactions: Concepts, Guidelines, and Synthetic Applications," and has edited or coedited four other books, including the "Handbook of Fluorous Chemistry."
+Indeed, although Selig accomplished much in the subsequent years, he looks back fondly on those early days at Argonne when fluorine chemistry was seen as a dangerous field that few would venture into.
+"It was a great job," he recalls.
+"You did what you liked and even got paid for it."

-The award address will be presented before the Division of Fluorine Chemistry.
+Selig will present the award address before the Division of Fluorine Chemistry.

 Join the conversation